Police came to pull a Jeep out of a lake. They found a woman inside, alive

 "We do not know how long the Jeep was in the water," Capt.
 Chuck Rogers, an investigator at the Marion County Sheriff's Office, told NPR.
 And that's just one of several questions that remain unanswered about the unusual case.

-After that initial call, it took deputies around 18 minutes to reach the scene at Lake o' the Pines, which sits between Dallas and Shreveport, La.
+After that initial call on Friday morning, it took deputies around 18 minutes to reach the scene at Lake o' the Pines, which sits between Dallas and Shreveport, La.
 It took a little longer for a truck from a nearby wrecker service to arrive.

 The Jeep was far from shore, about 40 feet out in the water from Woody's Camp Boat Ramp.
 The fisherman who called the authorities stuck around, using his boat to help a tow-truck worker get out to the Jeep and hook up a tow cable, Rogers said.